 Research Project Title:

-"I became interested in formal verification and computer systems after taking several courses offered by PDOS and Adam Chlipala.
-I am excited to participate in SuperUROP because it allows me to spend a large amount of my time doing research as an undergraduate in a burgeoning field that might have the potential to transform software development."
+"I became interested in formal verification and computer systems after taking several courses offered by PDOS and Professor Adam Chlipala.
+I am excited to participate in SuperUROP because it allows me to spend a large amount of my time doing research as an undergraduate student in a burgeoning field that might have the potential to transform software development."